willjasen/website/content/posts/parched.md

 draft: false
 ---

-*This was originally published on Reddit on November 23, 2019*
+*This was originally published on Reddit to /r/AntiAntiJokes on November 23, 2019*

 A parched man goes to a vending machine.